 - Data quality.
-Data quality improvement is one of the biggest driving forces behind data governance activities.
+One of the biggest driving forces behind data governance activities is creating high-quality data.
 Data accuracy, completeness and consistency across systems are crucial hallmarks of successful governance initiatives.
-Data cleansing, also known as data scrubbing, fixes data errors and inconsistencies, and it also correlates and removes duplicate instances of the same data elements to harmonize how customers or products are listed in different systems.
+Data cleansing, also known as data scrubbing, fixes data errors and inconsistencies; it also correlates and removes duplicate instances of the same data elements to harmonize how customers or products are listed in different systems.
 Data quality tools provide those capabilities through data profiling, parsing and matching functions, among other features.
-Get tips on managing data quality improvement efforts in an article by Chris Foot, a senior strategist and consultant at IT services provider RadixBay.

 - Master data management.
 MDM is another data management discipline that's closely associated with data governance processes.
 MDM initiatives establish a master set of data on customers, products and other business entities to help ensure that the data is consistent in different systems across an organization.
 As a result, MDM naturally dovetails with data governance.
 Like governance programs, though, MDM efforts can create controversy in organizations because of differences between departments and business units on how to format master data.
-In addition, MDM's complexity has limited its adoption, as compared with data governance.
-But the combination of the two has led to a shift toward smaller-scale MDM projects driven by data governance goals.
+In addition, MDM's complexity has limited its adoption.
+To make it less onerous, there has been a shift toward smaller-scale MDM projects driven specifically by data governance goals.

 Data governance use cases

-Effective data governance is at the heart of managing the data used in operational systems, as well as the BI and analytics applications fed by data warehouses, data marts and data lakes.
+Effective data governance is at the heart of managing the data used in operational systems, as well as the BI and data science applications fed by data warehouses, smaller data marts and data lakes.
 It's also a particularly important component of digital transformation initiatives, and it can aid in other corporate processes, such as risk management, business process management, and mergers and acquisitions.